Bulgaria–Greece relations: Bilateral relations and cooperation

 Diplomatic relations were established in 1908.
 Bulgaria has an embassy in Athens and Greece has an embassy in Sofia.
 Greece is the top investor and one of Bulgaria's main trade partners.
 Both states are co-operating in many fields, such as political, judicial, energy and tourism.
 There are regular high-level visits between the two countries, and frequent contacts between the two countries' governments and the local authorities on various matters concerning individual sectors, such as the control of flow of the Maritsa River (also known as Evros) of which the overflow during times of strong rainfall, threatens the towns and villages in the regions it flows through.
 Big projects currently in running between the two countries include the touristic development and the gas pipelines.
 Official meetings between the two governments and the Presidents of the State are frequent and the armies of both states cooperate and are co-training in a regular basis as part of the NATO training programme.

 Educational cooperation

 Greek and Bulgarian university professors created the "Hellenic Educational Association of Sofia" after the collapse of communism in Bulgaria, which assists the Bulgarian students who learn Greek.
 Also the "Federation of Cultural and Educational Associations of Karakatsani of Bulgaria" helps the 15,000 Sarakatsani in receiving education on Greek language and culture.
 There are more than 2,000 Greek university students in Bulgaria, which constitutes one of the largest groups of foreign university students in Bulgaria.

-Names

-In the Greek language, Bulgaria is called Βουλγαρία (Vulgharia) and the Bulgarians are called Βούλγαροι (Vulghari).
-In the Bulgarian language, Greece is called Гърция (Gartsiya) and the Greeks are called Гърци (Gartsi).